daidensacha/mp3-garden-journal/README.md

 9. [Git Version Control](https://git-scm.com/)
 	I used it to commit blocks of work to the GitHub repository and create branches to work on specific changes or testing.
 10. [Gitpod](https://gitpod.io/workspaces)
-	Editor used to work on project.
+	The editor used to work on the project.
 11. [Adobe XD](https://www.adobe.com/products/xd.html)
 	Used to create wireframes
 12. [Adobe Photoshop](https://www.adobe.com/products/photoshop.html)
-	The software used to work on the project images.
+	I  used the software to work on the project images.
 13. [Adobe Illustrator](https://www.adobe.com/de/creativecloud.html?mv=search&mv=search&sdid=MQH8S7GK&ef_id=Cj0KCQjwgtWDBhDZARIsADEKwgPZA7lnHvCbzk4T9-Q7HVENkRXnk1GxIseaWipJrYnWF0LQvFTw21MaAlQ6EALw_wcB:G:s&s_kwcid=AL!3085!3!392740825380!b!!g!!%2badobe!1419110055!55481570853&gclid=Cj0KCQjwgtWDBhDZARIsADEKwgPZA7lnHvCbzk4T9-Q7HVENkRXnk1GxIseaWipJrYnWF0LQvFTw21MaAlQ6EALw_wcB)
-	Used to create my 404, 405 and 500 error images to display if users encounted missing or broken page links.
+	Used to create my 404, 405, and 500 error images to display if users encountered missing or broken page links.
 14. [Squoosh](https://squoosh.app/)
 	I used it to compress images to optimize load performance.
 15. [Quire](https://quire.io/)